Mine Çetinkaya-Rundel

-Mine Çetinkaya-Rundel is a Turkish-American statistician.
-She is a senior lecturer at University of Edinburgh, an associate professor of the practice at Duke University, and a professional educator at RStudio.
-She is the author of three open source statistics textbooks and is an instructor for Coursera.
+Mine Çetinkaya-Rundel (born 1982) is a Turkish-American statistician and professor of the practice at Duke University, and a professional educator at RStudio.
+She is the author of several open source statistics textbooks and is an instructor for Coursera.
 She is the chair-elect of the Statistical Education Section of the American Statistical Association.
+Previously, she was a senior lecturer at University of Edinburgh.